Administrative Law

 1. Stay of Execution

-Cancellation lawsuit with stay of execution request is urgently filed against demolition decision.
-When stay of execution decision is given, demolition cannot actually be done.
+A cancellation lawsuit with a stay of execution request must be filed urgently against the demolition decision.
+Once a stay of execution is granted, the demolition cannot physically proceed.

 2. Building Amnesty or Building Registration Certificate

-For unauthorised buildings within scope of building amnesty regulations applied at specific periods, Building Registration Certificate may have been obtained.
+For unauthorised structures covered by building amnesty regulations introduced at specific periods, a Building Registration Certificate (Yapı Kayıt Belgesi) may have been obtained.
 This document:

-For buildings that didn't benefit from building amnesty, this route may again be difficult; however, possibility of similar new regulation may be evaluated.
+For buildings that did not benefit from a building amnesty, this route may be difficult; however, the possibility of similar future legislation may be worth keeping under review.

-Instead of demolition, situation can be resolved by bringing existing structure into compliance with legislation and tying to permit.
-This process requires technical project work and municipal cooperation.
+Rather than demolition, the situation can sometimes be resolved by bringing the existing structure into compliance with legislation and regularising the permit.
+This process requires technical design work and cooperation with the municipality.

-- Authorising a Turkish lawyer with power of attorney as notification address,
+- Authorising a Turkish lawyer by power of attorney as the notification address, and

 2. Translation

-Municipal correspondence is in Turkish.
-Foreign property owner must either:
+All municipal correspondence is in Turkish.
+A foreign property owner must either:

-- Have these letters translated by professional translator,
+- Have any official letters translated by a professional translator, or

-- Or authorise Turkish lawyer with power of attorney.
+- Authorise a Turkish lawyer with a power of attorney.

 3. Coordination with Site Management

-Site management informing foreign property owner is practical protection method; however, there may be disruptions in communication with management.
+Site management informing the foreign property owner of any official correspondence is a practical safeguard; however, communication with management can sometimes be unreliable.

-Event mentioned in record not reflecting reality; for example, parking fine being issued in place where parking ban doesn't exist.
+The facts stated in the record do not reflect reality — for example, a parking fine issued in a location where no parking ban exists.

 4. Excess of Authority

-Although fines are not issued to other property owners in the same conditions, a fine has been imposed on this property.
+Fines were not imposed on other property owners in identical circumstances, but one has been imposed on this property.

 Legal Support

-For foreign property-owner clients in Antalya facing municipal fines, permit violations, or demolition decisions, MONA HUKUK provides full representation service from administrative objections to judicial processes.
-Regular follow-up before municipality and right legal arguments are determinative for prevention of significant financial losses.
+For foreign property-owner clients in Antalya facing municipal fines, permit violations, or demolition decisions, MONA HUKUK provides full representation from administrative objections through to judicial proceedings.
+Regular follow-up before the municipality and the right legal arguments are decisive in preventing significant financial losses.

 Contact us at contact@monahukuk.com or call +90 (242) 606 14 32 to schedule a consultation in Antalya.